tdnicola/blog_website/data/blog/notes.md

 >
 > 3. Transfer to computer/notion to bookmark 💻

-This allows me to categorize and develope the note/idea a bit further.
+This allows me to categorize and develop the note/idea a bit further.
 It makes me realize how many notes I need to go back through in my notebooks to develop and categorize.

 Recently I started using Notion for personal/work and that is another whole system...